Multiple Pregnancy: Twins or More

 Babies that come from the same egg are called identical.
-This happens when one egg is fertilized by one sperm.
-The fertilized egg then splits into two or more embryos.
+This happens when one egg is fertilized by one sperm, and the fertilized egg then splits into two or more embryos.

 - All have the same blood type.

-Babies that come from different eggs are called fraternal.
-This happens when two or more eggs are fertilized by different sperm.
 Fraternal twins tend to run in families.
 This means that if anyone in your family has had fraternal twins, you're more likely to have them too.

-- Can have different blood types.
+- May have different blood types.

 - May look different from each other or may look the same, as some brothers and sisters do.

-What causes a multiple pregnancy?
+What makes a multiple pregnancy more likely?

-- For in vitro fertilization is used to help a woman get pregnant, the doctor may put several fertilized eggs in the uterus to increase the chances of having at least one baby.
-But this also makes a multiple pregnancy more likely.
+- For in vitro fertilization, the doctor may put several fertilized eggs in the uterus.
+This increases the chance of having at least one baby.
+But it also makes a multiple pregnancy more likely.